 APOGEE-1 Ancillary Targets

-Spectra for ancillary targets are available in the same manner as any other SDSS spectra: individually through the SkyServer Navigate and Explore tools, and collectively through SkyServer search tools, the CasJobs batch interface, or the Science Archive Server.
+Once you have identified which targets you want, retrieve spectra for those targets the same way as any other SDSS spectra: individually through the SkyServer Navigate and Explore tools, and collectively through SkyServer search tools, the CasJobs batch interface, or the Science Archive Server.

 Ancillary Target Selection

 This page describes APOGEE's ancillary targets in general; the pages linked from the list below describe how targets were selected for specific ancillary targeting programs.
 Ancillary targets were requested in multiple calls for proposals made to the SDSS-III collaboration, and DR16 contains targets from proposals accepted in all calls.

 Ancillary programs range from those that just use a few fibers on already-planned APOGEE fields to some that involve entirely new plates.
 The fraction of ancillary targets per field thus ranges from 0-100% (but is generally very small, except for the dedicated "new" fields).
 Fibers were allotted such that ancillary targets used approximately 5% of APOGEE's total fiber-visits.
 Ancillary targets were given high priority on plates, above the main survey sample, because of their small numbers and high science impact.

 In addition to the anticipated ancillary opportunities during APOGEE's bright time, SDSS-III issued a call for proposals to fill some additional dark time made available in late 2013 and early 2014, as a result of the BOSS survey finishing earlier than expected.
 Along with some of the ancillary projects listed above, the following programs received APOGEE observations during this time.